Beyond Numbers: ESG Reporting as the Key to Agile and Sustainable Enterprises

 My colleague, Vanessa Santos, Head of Marketing at Fujitsu Enterprise Blockchain Track and Trust Solution Center agrees, “ESG is a strategic imperative that aligns with broader social expectations and contributes to building resilient businesses.
 Organizations can create sustainable value, reputation, operational efficiency, cost saving, and resilience too.
 We also have employee engagement, customer loyalty and stakeholder trust and engagement.
 And there are opportunities to collaborate on strategic partnerships with other stakeholders.”

 (*1) Based on a Fujitsu survey of 600 C-suite executives in 15 countries on their attitudes toward sustainability management.
-The responses were captured in November and December 2023, full results to be published in April 2024.
+The responses were captured in November and December 2023, full results were published in April 2024.

 It starts with data